 A place to fully enjoy most excellent nigiri.
 Have a seat at a counter and enjoy delicious a-la-carte sushi.
 Apart from sushi this place offers other various dishes to go with your sake, such as rice bowls with toppings, and exotic dishes such as Fugu Shirako (Fugu milt), Kani Miso (crab brains) or bolied Ankimo (monkfish liver).

 The most recommended dishes are their superb sushi with flounder, sea urchin, ark shells, striped jack and roast duck hot pot.
-It is strongly recommended to get their prized egg custard after you’re done with your main meal.

 This store is famous for offering delicious fish at a low price.